Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 The realm of Network Monitoring Tools, Software, and Vendors is Huge, to say the least.
 New software, tools, and utilities are being launched almost every year to compete in an ever-changing marketplace of IT monitoring, server monitoring, and system monitoring software.

-We've gone through as many tools as we could find and rounded up the best ones in an easy-to-read format and highlighted their main strengths and why we think they are in the top class of tools to use in your IT infrastructure and business.
+I've test-driven, played with and implemented dozens during my career and this guide rounds up the best ones in an easy-to-read format and highlighted their main strengths and why I think they are in the top class of tools to use in your IT infrastructure and business.

-Some of the features we are looking for are device discovery, uptime/downtime indicators, along with robust and thorough alerting systems (via email/SMS), NetFlow and SNMP Integration as well as considerations that are important with any software purchase such as ease of use and value for money.
+Some of the features I am looking for are device discovery, uptime/downtime indicators, along with robust and thorough alerting systems (via email/SMS), NetFlow and SNMP Integration as well as considerations that are important with any software purchase such as ease of use and value for money.

-The features from above were all major points of interest when evaluating software suites for this article and we'll try to keep this article as updated as possible with new feature sets and improvements as they are released, as newer versions of the tools below will likely be released throughout the years.
+The features from above were all major points of interest when evaluating software suites for this article and I'll try to keep this article as updated as possible with new feature sets and improvements as they are released.

 Here is our list of the top network monitoring tools:

-1. Auvik – EDITOR'S CHOICE This cloud platform provides modules for LAN monitoring, Wi-Fi monitoring, and SaaS system monitoring.
-The network monitoring package discovers all devices, maps the network, and then implements automated performance tracking.
+1. Auvik – EDITOR'S CHOICE This network monitoring package discovers all devices, maps the network, and then implements automated performance tracking.
+It also comes with dozens of customizable alert options to let you know whenever something changes.
+Smaller organizations without an IT team can benefit greatly.
 Get a 14-day free trial.

 6. ManageEngine OpManager – FREE TRIAL An SNMP-based network monitor that has great network topology layout options, all based on an autodiscovery process.
 Installs on Windows Server and Linux.